rayuga3900/Amazon_clone/README.md

 ## Deploy

-This project is deployed using GitHub Pages.
-Visit  https://rayuga3900.github.io/Amazon_clone/ to see the live site.
+This project is deployed using infinityfreeapp.com.
+Visit  http://aclone.infinityfreeapp.com/ to see the live site.